ansible/ansibullbot/ISSUE_HELP.md

 :information_source: If you have **changes to other files in the pull request**, the `supported_by` property is ignored because the Ansible core team **must** approve those changes.
 When other changes are line deletions in `ansible/test/*/*.txt` files, the `supported_by` property isn't ignored.

 The possible values of `supported_by` are:

-##### unmaintained

-no community members are responsible for this module, so changes will have to be reviewed by the core team until someone volunteers to maintain it.
-See [core](#core).

 ##### core